 Virtually everyone interested in cryptocurrencies must have heard of such a thing as ICO.
-The acronym stands for Initial Coin Offering — a method to raise money implying that first investors buy cryptocurrency from the creators, and then the currency gets listed and placed on an exchange.
-However, this system demonstrated its shortcomings with the course of time: lots of frauds at the back of ICOs resulted in tons of dead-born coins stayed on accounts with no future of being sold or returned.
+The acronym stands for Initial Coin Offering — a method to raise money implying that first investors buy a coin from the creators, and then it gets listed and offered on a cryptocurrency exchange.
+Such a promotion demonstrated its shortcomings with the course of time.
+Lots of frauds at the back of ICOs resulted in tons of dead-born coins staying on accounts with no future of being sold or returned.

 IEO vs ICO

-IEO, or Initial Exchange Offering, is different as in this case it is crypto exchange that plays the lead.
+Initial Exchange Offering (IEO) is different as in this case it is crypto exchange that plays the lead.
 The exchange administration picks projects that would be customer-attractive and filters out suspicious coins.
-Usually, exchanges have somewhat of customer bases, so IEO candidates have to do less to find investors.
-Carrying out the IEO, the exchange gets the opportunity to issue unique coins and tokens that competing platforms would never have.
+The exchange has an established user base, so project teams make less effort to find investors.
+Carrying out the IEO, the exchange gets the opportunity to present unique coins and tokens that will not soon appear on competitive platforms.

-Besides, centralised exchanges collect user data: under the framework of the KYC (know your customer) initiative, a user provides some details to the exchange — e.g. ID scans.
+Besides, centralized crypto exchanges collect user data.
+As part of the KYC (know your customer) procedure, a user provides some details to the exchange — e.g. ID scans.
 In case of any problem with the IEO, it can be proven that it had been a certain user who purchased the new cryptocurrency rather that it had been just a transfer to the coin creator’s wallet.
-Thanks to this identity protection, users can safely buy new exchange-trusted altcoins for their precious bitcoins.
+So buyers can safely purchase new proven altcoins for bitcoins.

-Despite all the drawbacks, both initial offering forms are likely to remain, with IEO as a more protected option with more strict requirements concerning customers and companies, and ICO as a riskier but easier way to stock up with some crypto.
+Despite all the drawbacks, both initial offering forms are likely to remain: IEO as a more protected option with more strict requirements concerning customers and companies, and ICO as a riskier but easier way to purchase a new cryptocurrency.